Kehrlann/spring-cloud-demo/drafts/ideas.md

 [ ] Spring Sleuth
 [ ] Primer on Reactor / nio
 [ ] Fix Eureka so that the circuit breaker is nice ...
+[ ] Learn how to configure MySQL dialect for PCF Dev

 # Questions
 - How do I present labs ?